-1 Blanket Order 94-501, available on the website of the securities regulatory authority in the local jurisdiction.
+&lt;sup>1 Blanket Order 94-501, available on the website of the securities regulatory authority in the local jurisdiction.

-2 See, in Ontario, Ontario Securities Commission, Amendment to National Instrument 94-101 Mandatory Central Counterparty Clearing of Derivatives, published July 6, 2017.
+&lt;sup>2 See, in Ontario, Amendment to National Instrument 94-101 Mandatory Central Counterparty Clearing of Derivatives, published July 6, 2017.